 Is Bamboo Good For Parrots?

-As described by Science Direct, vitamin C is one of the dominant antioxidants in bamboo shoots.
-Parrots need lots of vitamin C as it:
+According to Science Direct, vitamin C is one of the important antioxidants.
+Parrots need vitamin C as it:

 - Keeps the immune system strong

-Calcium is another essential mineral, as it keeps bones and muscles strong and healthy.
+Calcium keeps bones and muscles strong.
 Without enough calcium in the body, parrots are at risk of:

 - Heart disorders